 Teachers: Book a Class Visit

-Visits are available Tuesday through Fridays from 10:00-11:00 at the Ives Main Branch.
+Visits are generally available Monday through Friday from 10:00-11:00 at the Ives Main Branch.
 Call 203.946.8129 to reserve your spot.
+Can’t come to us?
+We’ll come to you!
 Class visits can also be made to our other branches.
 Contact each branch directly for information.